rdwrome/261sp25/01Git&Shell/README.md

 	- `mkdir` Makes a new directory (`mkdir NewDirectory` makes a new folder called `NewDirectory`)

-	- `man` opens the manual for Terminal commands ("man man" will open up the manual for the manual!)
+	- `man man` opens the manual for Terminal commands ("man man" will open up the manual for the manual!)

 	- `nano` is a text editor within Command-line Interface (you'll see how great it is relative to VSC in a minute)